IonicaBizau/git-stats/README.md

 ```

 ### Importing all the commits from GitHub and BitBucket
 Yes, you read correctly!
 That's also possible.
+I [build a tool for that too](https://github.com/IonicaBizau/repository-downloader)!

 ```sh
 # Download the repository downloader